Chris Paton: Global health informatics

 Q: Why does your line of work matter and why should we fund it?

 CP: We think the learning health system idea has huge potential, especially in low resource settings.
 Despite recent progress there are still many problems in maternal care and early childhood care which has resulted in many millions of babies dying prematurely, when compared to other countries.
-We think that if we can implement this idea of a continuously learning system, where doctors and hospital administrators can look at the date they are collecting and implement local solutions based on the problems that they have identified, that could have a big impact on how healthcare is delivered.
+We think that if we can implement this idea of a continuously learning system, where doctors and hospital administrators can look at the data they are collecting and implement local solutions based on the problems that they have identified, that could have a big impact on how healthcare is delivered.

 Q: How does your research fit into translational medicine within the department?